tashado/pymaceuticals-challenge/README.md

 * Line 277: Only one outlier was obtained from the Infubinol, versus two outliers identified in "pymaceuticals_starter.ipynb".
 I double checked my one outlier by exporting DataFrame "tumor_list" and manually checking the file in Excel, and believe my answer is correct.
 * Line 280: I interpreted the question as "Calculated the average tumor volume per weight for the Capomulin regimen", which generates one scatter point per weight in the Capomulin_data DataFrame.
 I'm not sure why there are multiple tumor volumes for the same weight in the "pymaceuticals_starter.ipynb" file.

+Please address these discrepencies in the marker comments.

 ## Acknowledgment

 Code in line [278] was taken from: https://stackoverflow.com/questions/47657651/boxplot-from-dictionary-with-different-length